 Website page speed is an extremely important factor in modern SEO.
 While much of the page speed will be dictated by how the website is built and the assets it is using, website and server configuration will also play a big role.

 URL architecture and internal linking are also very important aspects of on-page SEO.
 In my extensive experience with Shopify, this has been one of the biggest pain points from an SEO standpoint.
-While you can optimize the individual URLs for given pages, Shopify creates URL hierarchy’s that are not ideal for SEO.
+While you can optimize the individual URLs for given pages, Shopify creates a URL hierarchy that is not ideal for SEO.

 One aspect of SEO that most people don’t talk about when it comes to BigCommerce vs. Shopify is the SEO support that each platform provides.
 As an SEO company, we’ve spent a good amount of time interfacing with each platform on behalf of our clients.